CFSAN-Biostatistics/kyos/README.rst

 Features
 --------

-* TODO: Insert a bulleted list of features here
+* Extract features from a BAM file
+* Train and Test a neural network

 Citing Kyos